 Everything you need to know about safe teeth whitening

-Teeth whitening is now one of the most popular cosmetic treatments in the UK and can work wonders when it comes to making over and rejuvenating your smile.
+Teeth whitening (also known as Teeth Bleaching) is now one of the most popular cosmetic treatments in the UK and can work wonders when it comes to making over and rejuvenating your smile.
 But did you know that teeth whitening can’t be offered by just anyone?
-Never pop into a beauty salon and have your teeth whitened; teeth whitening should only ever be performed by a GDC-registered dental professional.
+Never pop into a beauty salon and have your teeth whitened; cosmetic teeth treatments should only ever be performed by a GDC-registered dental professional.

 Why is this?
 Let’s take a look.